Brooding for Beginners

 Place your feeder(s) and waterer(s) away from where you plan to have your heat source in your newly bedded brooder.
 Place a thermometer a couple of inches from the bottom of the brooder; at chick height.
 This will give you a more accurate temperature reading of your brooder.
 Clamp your heat lamp to the side of the brooder or hang (no closer than 18” from bedding) above the brooder.
 Make sure you are leaving enough room in the brooder for your chicks to both enjoy the heat and get away from the heat.
 You can adjust the height of your lamp to change the temperature.
 A good start is 90-95 degrees Fahrenheit.
 Reduce the heat by 5-7 degrees each week until you reach 65-70 degrees.
 By then your weather may be warm enough that the chicks won’t require a supplemental heat source.

 Once your chicks arrive, take the chicks out of the shipping box one by one.
 As you do this, keep count to make sure everyone is accounted for.
-Also, as you take each bird out, dips its beak into the water to show them where the water is in the brooder.
-We suggest using a Vital-Pack Supplement in the drinking water at a rate of 1 teaspoon per gallon of water for the first week.
+Also, as you take each bird out, dips its beak into the water to show them where the water is located in the brooder.
+We suggest using a Vital-Pack Supplement in the drinking water at a rate of 1/10th of a teaspoon per gallon of water for the first week.
 This will give your chicks an extra boost of vitamins and electrolytes after shipping.
+The easiest way to measure 1/10th of a teaspoon is to use the 1/8th teaspoon from your kitchen and leave it “scant” when measuring.

 Things to Watch for in Your Brooder: